awtha12321/cs50-final-project/README.md

 # Pages/Templates

-I have quite a few pages in this webapp.
+I have quite a few pages in this web app.

-- detail information 2 templates about Anime and Manga
+- 2 templates for detail information about Anime and Manga
 - overall 2 pages that shows Animes and Mangas
 - apology
 - login